miha-tran/Miha/README.md

 ### Data Scientist | [LUSH Fresh Handmade Cosmetics](https://github.com/miha-tran/LUSH_Sale_Enfor) <img width="30" alt="image" src="https://github.com/miha-tran/Miha/assets/149928007/d935beee-5202-46f3-bf4a-1373a675844a">

 _JULY 2023_
 - Collaborated with a diverse team during a 24-hour Hackathon sponsored by BrainStation and Google.
-Leveraged cross-functional teamwork, combining expertise in data science, UX/UI, and software engineering.
+Leveraged cross-functional teamwork, combining expertise in data science and web dev.
 - Conducted comprehensive market research to understand the current gaps and needs related to AI education and used the insights from the research as a foundation to build a user-centric solution.
 - Implemented data analysis to refine the approach and validate the strategies.
 - Developed an innovative solution to educate users about new AI-related product features by prioritizing user control and empowerment as part of the educational experience.